 My answer—If the Lord directs me that the best way for me to serve and glorify Him with my life is to be married then yes, absolutely, I do.
 But for today, serving as a single missionary in a foreign country thousands of miles from any of my blood relatives, I can truly say that I love being single.

 I know that being single for now allows me to serve the Lord and others in ways I could not do if I were married.
 Don’t get me wrong—I would love for there to be someone to kill the spiders in my house, hang the ceiling fan in my office, or check the fluids in my car and air in my tires.
-But I have found that the Lord ALWAYS provides either the strength I need to complete those tasks, or He sends someone along to minister to me showing me yet again how much He loves me and that He is ALL I need.
+But I've found the Lord ALWAYS provides either the strength I need to complete those tasks, or He sends someone along to minister to me showing me yet again how much He loves me and that He is ALL I need.

 May you be encouraged today in whatever “stage” of life you find yourself in to rejoice in that place knowing that you are best equipped to serve Him TODAY right where you are!
 Paul called this something he learned in Philippians 4:11b – “…I have learned in whatsoever state I am, therewith to be content.”